chnabi/comp423-course-notes/docs/tutorials/go-setup.md

     fmt.Println("Hello COMP 423!")
 }
 ```
+!!! note

-> The fmt package is one of the standard library packages in Go.
+     The fmt package is one of the standard library packages in Go.

 ## Step 2.
 Two Ways to Run